Treston Decoud

 Treston Decoud (/ˈtrɛstən deɪˈkuː/ TRES-tən-_-day-KOO; born August 1, 1993) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the Oregon State Beavers.
-He has was a member of the Houston Texans, Dallas Cowboys, Dallas Renegades, Toronto Argonauts, Edmonton Elks and New Jersey Generals.
+He was a member of the Houston Texans, Dallas Cowboys, Dallas Renegades, Toronto Argonauts, Edmonton Elks and New Jersey Generals.

 Early life

 Decoud attended Lakeshore High School.
 As a senior, he registered 56 tackles, 3 interceptions, 23 receptions for 356 yards, 3 receiving touchdowns, 12 carries for 178 rushing yards and one rushing touchdown.
 He received All-district honors at 4 different positions during his prep career.

 He qualified for the state track & field championships as a sprinter in his last 2 years.

 College career

 Decoud accepted a football scholarship from Chadron State College.
 He was redshirted in 2012.
 As a freshman in 2013, he made 4 tackles and one pass defensed in 10 games as a backup.

 He transferred to Northwest Mississippi Community College for his sophomore season in 2014.
 He posted 38 tackles, 6 interceptions (third in the nation), 7 passes defensed (led the team), one forced fumble and 2 blocked kicks.
 He received All-MACJC, All-NJCAA Region 23 and NJCAA All-American honors.